blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 # cardano-up using Docker Desktop on Windows

+cardano-up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install cardano service by using docker images.

 This guide will walk you through how to use cardano-up on Windows using Docker Desktop.

 To get started follow the steps below